-STUDENT: PRINT - PRINT CLINICAL SITE CIRCLE RADR 1366 RADR 2 366 RADR 236 7 From: To: Directions: Circle statement, , which best describes the stude nt's performanc e during the eva luation period.
+STUDENT: PRINT EVALUATOR: PRINT CLINICAL SITE CIRCLE RADR 1366 RADR 2366 RADR 2367 From: To: Directions: Circle statement, , which best describes the stude nt's performanc e during the eva luation period.
 1. COMMUNICAT ION A ND CONCERN FOR THE PATIENT patient very little concern for t needs; lacks unication skills Shows concern but lacks comn skills Good communication and patient care 2.
-PROFESSIONAL LISM A ND ETHICAL BEHAVIOR Lacks professional attitude and appearance pat vays respectful of tient and staff cellent appearance patient and vs respect for staff as well as al appearance Needs improvement in behavior and/or appearance AVAILABILITY Consistently available and ready to participate i Is not available and/ willing to participate l ally available and participate 4.
-ACCEPTANCE C OF CRIT TIQUE Accepts and applies critiq in a professional manner - 1 Willing to learn; usua accepts critique very makes attempt to ap well and becomes defo e personally and/or ensive/argumentative ed 5.
-ADAPTABILITY Consistently adapts to department routine and flexible in work assignment Does not adapt to de routine and is not fle work assignments department lly adapts to nt routines; lemonstrate more 6.
-CLEANLINESS C OF ROC OM AND EQUIPMENT CA ARE Fails to keep a clean environment and/or occasionally abusive of equipment Occasionally keeps ne and cares for equipme eat room Consisten keeps a clean and stocked areful with equipment 7.
+PROFESSIONAL LISM A ND ETHICAL BEHAVIOR Lacks professional attitude and appearance pat vays respectful of tient and staff cellent appearance patient and vs respect for staff as well as al appearance Needs improvement in behavior and/or appearance AVAILABILITY Consistently available and ready to participate i Is not available and/ willing to participate Occasionally available and ready to participate 4.
+ACCEPTANCE C OF CRIT TIQUE Accepts and applies critiq in a professional manner ts and applies critique Willing to learn; usu well and becomes defo e personally and/or fensive/argumentative ed 5.
+ADAPTABILITY - Consistently adapts to department routine and is flexible in work assignments Does not adapt to de routine and is not fle work assignments l department routines- t routines; 6.
+CLEANLINESS C OF ROC OM AND EQUIPMENT CA ARE Fails to keep a clean environment and/or occasionally abusive of equipment Occasionally keeps ne and cares for equipme keeps a clean and stocked areful with equipment 7.
 POSITIONING Positioning skills are what should be at this time in t program Positioning skills exceed expected at this time in certain positioning skills, ld be present at this time ram